 Women who are unhappy with their current breast implants can make good candidates for breast implant revision.
 Some signs that a revision might be necessary include a noticeable change in breast texture, a visible deflation of one or both breast implants or just the desire to choose implants that are larger, smaller or a different shape.
 It’s also important to be in good overall physical and mental health, and to have realistic expectations about your results.

 In some cases, breast implant revision may be performed as part of a mommy makeover for women who want to update their look after pregnancy and nursing, after weight loss or in combination with other breast enhancement procedures.
 During your consultation, Dr. Koehler will go over all your options to help ensure that you’re a good candidate for implant revision before proceeding with surgery.
-He’ll also use 3D imaging so you can clearly visualize how making changes in your breast implants can better flatter your figure.

 About Breast Implant Revision

 Breast augmentation is one of the most commonly performed cosmetic surgeries in the United States, and both silicone and saline implants have undergone rigorous testing by the FDA to ensure their total safety for patients.
 However, the combination of popularity and safety of breast implants doesn’t necessarily guarantee perfect results every time.

 There are a number of reasons women may consider breast implant revision: